coq/coq/doc/sphinx/addendum/type-classes.rst

    .. attr:: refine

-      This attribute can be used to leave holes or not provide all fields in the definition of an instance and open the tactic mode to fill them.
+      This :term:`attribute` can be used to leave holes or not provide all fields in the definition of an instance and open the tactic mode to fill them.
 It works exactly as if no :term:`body` had been given and the :tacn:`refine` tactic has been used first.